 Avoid jumping around, and if your kids are with you, tell them not to jump.
 Hold on to the guardrail.
 Wait until you see a clear path to exit the elevator and again watch your step.

 Get Legal Help Now

 There is no need for you to shoulder the responsibility or your medical bills and other financial losses after suffering an injury in an elevator accident.
-If you or a loved one has been injured in an elevator accident in Illinois, give the team of personal injury lawyers at Agruss Law Firm a call today, and let us start fighting for your rights.
+If you or a loved one has been injured in an elevator accident in Illinois, give the team of personal injury lawyers at Mike Agruss Law a call today, and let us start fighting for your rights.